1p0tato1/titanic-survival-prediction/README.md

    ```
 4. Run all cells to see the analysis and train the model.

+**You can also download the PDF file of the analysis from the repository.**

 ## 📈 Model Performance
 The Random Forest Classifier was tuned using `GridSearchCV` to find the best hyperparameters.
 The final model achieves a competitive accuracy score on the test set.